Friend or Frenemy? The Levels of Friendship Explained

 Terminating is the ultimate stage of the relationship, marking its formal termination.
 Mutual agreement, slow drifting apart, or dramatic separations can happen.

-Knapp and Vangelisti’s Relationship Model provides a comprehensive framework for analyzing interpersonal connections’ multifaceted growth, revealing how relationships form and break down.
+Knapp and Vangelisti’s Relationship Model provides a comprehensive framework for analyzing the multifaceted growth of interpersonal connections, revealing how relationships form and break down.

 Why Is It Important?